NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Tangle Of Battle.md

 * * *

-Your vicious Strike pulls you close, giving you the opportunity to grab your foe.
+Your vicious strike pulls your foe closer, giving you the opportunity to grab them.
 Attempt to [[Actions/Grapple|Grapple]] the triggering enemy.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*